projectcontour/contour/site/_resources/upgrading.md

 toc: h1,h2
 ---

-<div id="toc" class="navigation"></div>

 <!-- NOTE: this document should be formatted with one sentence per line to made reviewing easier. -->

 This document describes the changes needed to upgrade your Contour installation.

+# Upgrading Contour 1.0.1 to 1.1.0

+Contour  1.1.0 is the current stable release.

 <div class="alert-deprecation">
 <b>Deprecation Notice</b></br>
 <p>
 The <code>IngressRoute</code> CRD has been deprecated and will not receive further updates.
-Contour continues to support the IngressRoute API, however we anticipate it will be removed in the future.
+Contour 1.1.0 continues to support the IngressRoute API, however we anticipate it will be removed in the future.
 <p>
 </p>
 Please see the documentation for <a href="{% link docs/v1.0.0/httpproxy.md %}"><code>HTTPProxy</code></a>, which is the successor to <code>IngressRoute</code>.